 At the moment we are facing a crisis in public health.
 The bacteria are becoming more resistant to the antibiotics and as a result they are becoming less effective, in the future there’s a chance they might stop working altogether.

 One of the reasons for this is over-prescription.
 Antibiotics are being given out too often and the bacteria are becoming immune to them.
 This project, delivered by the Greater Manchester CHC is applying a tech savvy solution to help understand and tackle the problem.

-By making better use of health data and presenting results in a more powerful way, the researchers working on this project believe they can start to reduce the demand for antibiotics.
+By making better use of health data and presenting results in a more powerful way, researchers at The University of Manchester believe they can start to reduce the demand for antibiotics.

-All of this data is kept in the medical records, health informaticians send the information to a secure environment to be analysed.
+All of this data is kept in the medical records so health informaticians send the information to a secure environment to be analysed.

-The results of these analyses can then be displayed in easy-to-understand and visual ways so that GPs can understand how their surgery compares to others in the same city.
+The results of these analyses can then be displayed in an easy-to-understand dashboard so that GPs can understand how their surgery compares to others in the same city.
 The system will also allow GP’s to access more detailed information about symptoms and guidance to ensure they only prescribe antibiotics when they are required by the patient.

 1. What data are you using?
 Are the data anonymised?

 De-identified GP records, A&E departments and out-of-hours clinics.
 All data are anonymised.
 We will work with the clinical care teams of the patients but the researchers will never have access to patients’ names or addresses.

 2. What methods are you using to conduct this work?
 (How are you using the data?)

 This study is observational, we analyse the data as collected by the clinical care teams during routine care and as recorded in the electronic care records used by them.
 We will analyse the data estimating, for example, the number of patients who are admitted to the hospital for lung infection per 1000 patients.